arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 _The idea that science must follow in the footsteps of consciousness_, in the same directions, _is absurd._ We can sense _the morality in this idea_.
 In fact there can only be science where there is no consciousness, where there can be no consciousness.

+p47

+By persisting in demanding how becoming could have started and why it has not yet finished, the philosophers of antiquity are __false__ tragics, __invoking hubris, crime and punishment__.

+p51

+it is through will to power that [a force] obeys

 p15 Abbreviations of Nietzsche's Works p214 Notes